 - 1. Who will benefit from the proposed innovation? - 2.
 How will the innovation benefit California electric utility ratepayers? - 3.
-Is there a specific feature or function of the technology that could advance energy equity? - 4.
+Are there unique technical features of the innovation that advance energy equity? - 4.
 To what extent will the innovation increase access to clean energy or sustainability technologies within disadvantaged and/or low-income communities? - 5.
 To what extent will the innovation target air pollution reduction in a disadvantaged, low-income, rural, tribal, and/or heavily (top 10 percent) polluted community? - 6.
 To what extent will the innovation create opportunities for job creation, contracting, supplier diversity, and economic development?